telefonicaid/fiware-puppetwrapper/doc/installation-guide.rst

 Sanity Checks
 =============

 Let's check the processes required to have this component up and running.
-We assume that all installation has been performed in the same virtual machine.
+We assume that all installations have been performed in the same virtual machine.

 - puppet processes: type the following command